This post may include affiliate links. Thank you for your support.

 - ¼ Cup Freshly Grated Parmesan – plus more for serving

-Optional for serving: Crushed Red Pepper Flakes, Lemon Wedges
+- Optional for serving: Crushed Red Pepper Flakes and Lemon Wedges

 Instructions

-- Make ricotta mixture (SEE NOTES): In the bowl of a food processor, add the ricotta, lemon juice 1/4 teaspoon salt, 1/8 teaspoon pepper and a pinch of crushed red pepper flakes (if using).
-Process the mixture until the ricotta is incredibly smooth, stopping and scraping down the sides as needed, about 40 seconds.
-Alternately, you can mix the ingredients together in a medium bowl until thoroughly combined.
-Set aside.
+- Make Ricotta Cheese Mixture (SEE NOTES): to the bowl of a food processor or in a medium bowl, add the ricotta, lemon juice 1/4 teaspoon salt, 1/8 teaspoon pepper, and a pinch of crushed red pepper flakes, if using.
+Either use a fork to mix the ingredients together until thoroughly combined, or cover the food processor and process the mixture until the ricotta is incredibly smooth, stopping and scraping down the sides as needed, about 40 seconds.
+Then, set the flavored ricotta aside.

-- Bring a large pot of salted water to a boil.
-Boil the pasta to al dente according to package directions.
-During the last 2-3 minutes of cooking (SEE NOTES), remove and reserve 1 cup of the pasta cooking water and then add the broccoli to the water.
+- Boil Pasta, then Add Broccoli: Bring a large pot of water to a boil.
+Once boiling, generously salt the water.
+Then, add the pasta to the boiling water and cook, stirring occasionally to prevent sticking.
+During the last 2-3 minutes of cooking, remove and reserve 1 cup of the pasta cooking water.
+Then, add the broccoli to the water and continue to cook until the pasta is al dente and broccoli is tender-crisp.
+(SEE NOTES)

-- While the pasta is cooking: Heat 1 tablespoon of the oil in a large, straight-sided skillet over medium to medium-heat.
+- Meanwhile, Toast and Flavor Breadcrumbs: Heat 1 tablespoon of the oil in a large, straight-sided skillet over medium to medium-heat.
 Add in the breadcrumbs and season with salt and pepper.
 Cook, stirring often, until the breadcrumbs are golden brown.
 Transfer to a small bowl and add in the lemon zest and parsley.
-Mix well and set aside.
+Mix well and then set the breadcrumb topping aside.

 Video